thegreenrobot/littlechef-rackspace/README.md

 [![Build Status](https://travis-ci.org/tildedave/littlechef-rackspace.png)](https://travis-ci.org/tildedave/littlechef-rackspace)

 Libraries for deploying chef to Rackspace Cloud Servers powered by OpenStack.

 Meant to replace `knife rackspace` when a Chef Server is not in use.

-Currently only supports creating a new server.

 Built on top of the excellent libcloud and littlechef libraries.